Nail Polish (film): Reception

 Anna M. M. Vetticad gave a positive review and said that the film "touches upon aspects of sexual violence rarely discussed in Hindi cinema or in Indian society at large."
 Shrikanth Venkatesh of Sify wrote, "Nail Polish is a gritty film and is gripping for the most part.
 The acting is generally top notch, with Arjun Rampal and Manav Kaul especially in fine form.
-Archika Khurana of The Times of India called it "a compelling thriller which can be watched for its story and most importantly the outstanding performances."
+Archika Khurana of The Times of India called it a "a compelling thriller which can be watched for its story and most importantly the outstanding performances."

 Shubhra Gupta of The Indian Express praised the film and wrote, "A few things are overstated, a couple of facts are fuzzily presented, but despite the occasional eye-roll, Nail Polish, buoyed by a wonderful performance from Manav Kaul, and ably supported by the rest, keep us engaged."
 Prathyush Parasuraman of Film Companion wrote, "If nothing else, this movie is a testament to how well-framed and well-acted films can elevate even the banal writing, even if it cannot entirely transcend the banality."